websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/reference/fragments/page-fragment-editor-interface-reference.md

-# Page Fragment Editor Interface
+# Page Fragment Editor Interface Reference

 The Page Fragment editor's interface is organized into two tabs: